Reasons why I don't Use Retinoids

 Taking Vitamin-A supplements in high doses can have the same effects as Accutane and carry the same side effects.
 So it is important not to combine both.
 All forms of Vitamin-A, especially synthetic, can become harmful very quickly when built up in the body.

 This blog is a guide to help shed some light on the side effects of Retinoids, which are not to be treated the same way as your daily moisturizer or cleanser.
 If you choose to start a routine, including vitamin A or any of its derivatives, it is important to consult a physician.
-I personally recommend functional doctors as they are trained on nutrition, relative to health and can offer a broader perspective than dermatologists and other MD's.
+I personally recommend functional doctors as they are trained in nutrition, relative to health, and can offer a broader perspective than dermatologists and other M.

 Be well.
 Be safe.
 Be beautiful!